-Abstract-In this paper, we would like to describe the new construction and operation of our robot (iRAP ROBOT), which has a long history in the first place awards of World RoboCup Rescue Robot competitions such as iRAP PRO, iRAP_JUDY, iRAP_FURIOUS, iRAP_JUNIOR and iRAP ROBOT teams.
-And also, in the World RoboCup Rescue Robot 2016 (Leipzig, Germany), we had participated in the competition again.
-We develop our robotics system every year to improve our skill.
-In this year, the team has prepared for different scenarios that present in the World Robocup Rescue 2017 in Nagoya (Japan).
-We have two similar high mobility teleoperative robots and one autonomous flying robot.
+Abstract-In this paper, we would like to describe the improved construction and operation of our robot (iRAP ROBOT), which has a long history in the first place awards of World RoboCup Rescue Robot competitions such as iRAP PRO, iRAP JUDY, iRAP FURIOUS, iRAP JUNIOR and iRAP ROBOT teams.
+And also, in the World RoboCup Rescue Robot 2017 (Nagoya, Japan), we had participated in the competition again.
+The robot was serverely damaged by heavy workload exceeding specified limits in the final round, as a result of significant adjustments of the original policy regulations.
+The maximum driving mode operation and power consumption beyond robot restrictions produced thermal effects on the components.
+We have worked on the issue.
+Basic troubleshooting steps to resolve the issues involve these issues: designing the new proper electrical driving system for heavy workload and testing competition robotic system for RoboCup Rescue 2018.
+We have one high mobility teleoperative robot, one outdoor autonomous navigation robot and one autonomous flying robot.
 The teleoperative robot can move by a caterpillar module.
 They can identify victims very well with multi-sensors (Carbon sensor, Array temperature sensors, and cameras) and able to move autonomously in the radio drop zone.
-The teleoperative robots have used the chain with the garden hose, which has good material to move up the inclined surface.
-In addition, the robots can create explored map automatically and can detect the QR code.
+The teleoperative robot has used the chain with the garden hose, which has good material to move up the inclined surface.
+In addition, the robot can create explored map automatically and can detect the Hazmat and the QR code.